Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

 The sign exponent $A(I,J)$ is the area between the edge path determined by $(I,J)$ and the path across the bottom of the rectangle and up the right side.
 This last edge path is named $(I,J) = ((0,0), (1,0), \ldots (m,0), (m,1), \ldots (m,n)$.
 The parity of $A(I,J)$ is clearly the same as the parity of the number of swaps of an adjacent $i$ and $j$ moving the sequence $(i,i, \ldots, i, j, j, \ldots, j)$ to the sequence corresponding to the $(I,J)$ path.
 This parity is the same as the parity of a shuffle permutation of $(i(1), \ldots, i(m), j(1), \ldots j(n))$, keeping the $i$'s and $j$'s in order.\\

-In Section 8 we will explain the functorial verison of the Eilenberg-Zilber map and we will reinterpret the notation here in terms of simplices in a triangulation of a prism.
+In Section 8 we will explain the functorial version of the Eilenberg-Zilber map and we will reinterpret the notation here in terms of simplices in a triangulation of a prism.
 The details are almost identical to the details here, with simplices in $EH$ and $EG$ replaced by acyclic model simplices $\Delta^m$ and $\Delta^n$.
-The sign will be explained in terms of orientations of the simplices and the prism.\\
+The sign is explained in terms of orientations of the simplices and the prism.\\

-We turn now to the proof of the Eilenberg-Zilber formula.
+{\bf Proof of the $EZ$ Formula.} We turn now to the proof of the Eilenberg-Zilber formula.
 The following discussion is an example of the situation discussed towards the end of preview Section 2, for standard procedure chain maps having the form $\phi(x) = \sum \pm \cT x$.
 More serious examples involving maps related to operads will be given in Part III.\\

-The general EZ formula is easily seen to be $H \times G$ equivariant.
+The general $EZ $ formula is easily seen to be $H \times G$ equivariant.
 Therefore it suffices to prove the formula in the special case of $H \times G$-basis tensors.
 We calculate by induction, assuming the $EZ$ formula in lower degrees,

 We clarify the second equality.
 There are far more than two boundary summands in the first line.
 However, all but the two indicated in the second line have first entry of both tensor factors equal $e$, hence are basis generators in one lower degree.
 Thus the value of $EZ$ on these generators is in $Im(h_\times) = Ker(h_\times)$.\\